Live Recording Made Easy

 Capture makes getting ready for the next show or the next artist a breeze because you can soundcheck before the artist even arrives!
 Let’s say you recorded a band last night, and you’re going to mix their show again tonight—and they’re stuck in traffic.
 Capture’s Virtual Soundcheck mode lets you dial in a mix while you’re waiting.

 Even better: If you stored a StudioLive AI mixer scene with your session, it will be loaded into your mixer to give you a jumping-off point.
-All track names from the soundcheck session will be broadcast throughout the AI network, so SL Remote-AI, QMix-AI, and your AI mixer channels will be labeled.
-When you’re done, just click the Virtual Soundcheck button again to remove all of the audio files and arm every track for recording.
+All track names from the soundcheck session will be broadcast throughout the AI network, so your UC Surface, QMix-AI, and AI mixer channels will be labeled.
+When you’re done, click the Virtual Soundcheck button again to remove all of the audio files and arm every track for recording.

 Simple—but not dumbed down.

 When you’re recording a live show, visibility can be a problem.
-The stage may be well lit but your mixing station could be another story.
-Furthermore, you need to pay close attention to what’s happening in the room and onstage, so you can’t play nursemaid to your recording system.
+Furthermore, you need to pay attention to what’s happening in the room and onstage.
 Because Capture is preconfigured for the StudioLive mixer, as long as your StudioLive mic trims are properly set, you don’t have to worry about clipping, so you can hit Record Now and forget about Capture during the song.
 And thanks to Capture’s Big Meter mode, which turns your monitor into a gigantic meter bridge, you can see your levels clearly at a glance while staying focused on mixing the show.

 Most people prefer to record a live set straight through, hitting Record at the start of the set and stopping at the end.
 Capture allows you to drop markers between songs, on the fly during recording.
 Then you can use the markers to jump quickly to the start of the next song and to export individual songs as separate files.

-Using markers is easier than even with the Marker List, introduced in Capture 2.1.
-The Marker List provides an overview of every marker in your Session and offers an easy way to quickly add, delete, and name markers and move them around your Session.
+Using markers is easier than even with the Marker List, which provides an overview of every marker in your Session and offers an easy way to quickly add, delete, and name markers and move them around your Session.
 Drag-and-drop markers where you want them or simply click on the Move Marker button to move the selected marker to the current playback position in the timeline.

 You also can record in Capture, mix through the StudioLive, and then print your mix back to Capture.
 This allows you to take full advantage of the StudioLive’s Fat Channel processing, effects, and other features during mixdown, as well as during recording.
 It’s fast, it’s easy, and the sound quality is first-rate at every stage.